-- NEWDATE Indicates that the destination file(s) is to use the current system date for its directory entry. - OLDDATE Indicates that the destination file(s) is to use the date from the directory entry of the source file for its directory entry.
-This is default option. - MOUNT Indicates disks must be changed before the copy can be performed.
-When this option is specified COPYFILE will pause before beginning the copy, display the message "Change disks now" and wait for the operator to type a carriage return before performing the copy. - PUBLIC Indicates that COPYFILE is to allow public files to be included in the source files. - VERIFY Indicates that COPYFILE is to verify its copy by performing a read after write. - NOVERIFY Indicates that COPYFILE is not to verify its copy.
-This is a default option. - QUERY Indicates that COPYFILE is to ask you on a file-by-file basis, if the file is to be copied.
-A reply of Y is required for the file to be copied.
-This is a default option if the source file description includes wildcards. - NOQUERY Indicates that COPYFILE is to copy each file that matches the specifications without asking the operator for permission.
+- MOUNT Indicates disks must be changed before the copy can be performed.
+When this option is specified COPYFILE will pause before beginning the copy, display the message "Change disks now" and wait for the operator to type a carriage return before performing the copy. - NEWDATE Indicates that the destination file(s) is to use the current system date for its directory entry. - NEWFILE Indicates that destination files are not to replace any pre-existing files.
+If a destination file specification is identical to an existing file specification then the copy is not performed.
+This is a default option. - NOQUERY Indicates that COPYFILE is to copy each file that matches the specifications without asking the operator for permission.
 This is a default option when the source file description is explicit.
-When this option is not used and the input file description is not explicit (use wildcards) the COPYFILE program will display each file description that matches the specification and ask (query) the operator if the file is to be copied. - NEWFILE Indicates that destination files are not to replace any pre-existing files.
-If a destination file specification is identical to an existing file specification then the copy is not performed.
-This is a default option. - REPLACE Indicates that the destination file may replace a pre-existing file of the same specification.
-This is a default option only when an in-place file copy is specified.
-Note: DELETE protected files may not be replaced (see the RENAME command).
+When this option is not used and the input file description is not explicit (uses wildcards) the COPYFILE program will display each file description that matches the specification and ask (query) the operator if the file is to be copied. - NOTYPE Indicates that the results of each file copy are not to be displayed on the system terminal.
+When this option is not specified the source and destination file descriptions are displayed on the console along with the copy type ("copied to", "replaces", "appended to", etc.).